tudurom/bsc-thesis/main.typ

 no trace of it is present in the source code.

-The aforementioned attack was previously mentioned in an evaluation of the security of Multics @airforce—the predecessor of #unix—performed by the United States Air Force in 1974, 10 years prior to Thompson's lecture, in which the authors describe the possibility of developing a self-perpetuating backdoor
+The aforementioned attack was previously mentioned in an evaluation of the security of Multics @airforce—the predecessor of #unix—performed by the United States Air Force in 1974, 10 years prior to Thompson's lecture.
+The authors of the report describe the possibility of developing a self-perpetuating backdoor
 #footnote[The authors use the term “trap door”.]
 implanted in the PL/I compiler used to compile the Multics kernel.
 #footnote[The authors use the term "supervisor".]